 We’ve also added blog posts, compliance navigators, sales materials, and much more mobile-friendly content that supports the core training activities.

 Have an idea for a custom mLearning app?
 We can help!Contact Us

 In our experience, serious games (also called educational games) is the most widely used reinforcement tool.
 We’ve developed over 20 serious games for sales training.

 - Come in a form of quests or legends with questions surrounding a training topic

-- Have a popular entertainment theme: TV show, blockbuster movie or game
+- Have a popular entertainment theme: TV shows, blockbuster movies, or game

 - Have gamification elements: scores, difficulty levels, and leaderboards.

-Learning professionals use this tool to assess knowledge of employees.
+Learning professionals use this tool to assess the knowledge of employees.

 Companies use this tool both as a stand-alone app for self-paced training and as a part of an LMS.

 Here is an example of one of the educational games we’ve developed.
 A set of casino games aimed at testing the product knowledge among sales representatives.